Mariede/zenos/README.md

 ## Map elements entities
  * Array containing **all the elements** that exists inside the map (map elements).
- * Can be structures, walls, doors, keys, food, ornaments, objects, monsters, ...
+ * Can be structures, walls, towers, doors, keys, food, ornaments, objects, monsters, ...
  * If it has a life property, can use a moving "aggro" algoritm.

 ### Json element